matthague/imageProcessing/README.md

 Howdy!
 If you're reading this it means that you've stumbled across a bit of code that I've written as a class project.

 The code in this repo is designed to perform a variety of image denoising techniques in CUDA.
+This code is intended to add noise to clean base images, and then remove it using some of the included methods--however, it can be used on images without adding noise by setting the <noise_rate> paramater to 0.

 The code should be built using cmake, but a manual makefile is also included for those on Vocareum.

 The primary built target is called imageProcessing, and it contains a few methods that
 * add additive white gaussian noise